 The best iPad apps

-If you've got yourself a shiny new iPad Air 2 or iPad mini 4, you'll want to start downloading the best iPad apps straight away.
+If you've got yourself a shiny new iPad Air 2, iPad mini 4 or iPad Pro, you'll want to start downloading the best iPad apps straight away.
 And if you already have an iPad Air or older iPad, you might want to update it with some new apps.

 Luckily for you we've tested thousands of the best iPad apps so that you don't have to.
-So read on for our 60 best iPad apps - the definitive list of what applications you need to download for your iPad now.
+So read on for our selection of the best iPad apps - the definitive list of what applications you need to download for your iPad now.

 If you are looking for games, then head over to Best iPad games - where we showcase the greatest games around for your iOS device.
 Or if you're rocking an iPhone 6S head over to our best iPhone apps list.